cbushehry/countdown/README.md

 # Countdown
-Simple JavaScript application that counts down until blastoff.
+Simple JavaScript application that counts down from 10 until blastoff.

 ## Credits / Contact Information
 This application was created by Cameron Bushehry